sadsonmk/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 15th file is for copying html files from the current working directory to the parent directory.
 The 16th file 100-lets_move is to move all files beginning with a capital letter.
 The 17th file 101-clean_emacs is for cleaning any emacs files.
+The 18th file 102-tree is for creating a directoyr tree.